SunnyIzr/app-boilerplate/README.md

 - NOTE: Make sure that node_modules is not copied over from frontend folder
 - NOTE: May need to manually run `$ dco run frontend npm install` which will install packages on container

+3. Copy rails files from rails app created in Step 1 to backend folder.
+Some notes:
+- Copy `.gitignore`, `/backend/.gitignore` and `/backend/.dockerignore` files from boilerplate
+- Remove docker-compose.yml from rails folder
+- Copy config/database.yml from boilerplate (Make sure to replace db name)
+- Update Dockerfile from boilerplate
+- NOTE: You may have to remove the /tmp folder if you have db issues when creating the database
+- NOTE: You'll have to namespace rails routes to api/v1 in order to view on NGINX server

 ***
 #### Check
 Run the following